vivid-planet/comet/.changeset/modern-glasses-sort.md

 Add the `GridCellText` component

-Used to display primary and secondary values in a `DataGrid` cell using the columns `renderCell` function.
+Used to display primary and secondary values and an icon in a `DataGrid` cell using the columns `renderCell` function.